liuandy1207/Handbooks/PythonHandbook.md

 <hr>

 ### Language Details
 - Indentation defines scope.
-Indentation must be equal within the same block.
+Indentation must be equal within the same suite.
+    - A group of statements defined by indentatino is called a suite (or block).
 - Scripts end in `.py`.

 <hr>